snbohman/MossCore/docs/layout.md

 The virtual destructor can be ignored, as it is common boilerplate for inheritance classes.
 As you can see, four different functions are provided for overriding, but only three with an overload of parameterer Contex.
-The contex is, as described in 1.3 below, a singleton application/class, unanimous for every part of the application.
+The contex is, as described in 1.3, a singleton application/class, unanimous for every part of the application.
 The contex can therefore also be aquired by a simple get statement inside the system, but a parameter is provided for ease of use.